basp/kay/README.md

 No sane programming language would accept this though so it is a good thing Kay does not either.

 However, we are not defeated yet.
-Since we have `intern` which converts a string to a symbol, **quotations** which are basically lists that act like a program and `def` which takes two items from the stack and converts them into a *user-defined* definition we can continue.
+Since we have the following:
+* `intern` which converts a string to a symbol
+* **quotations** which are basically lists that act like a program
+* `def` which takes two items from the stack and converts them into a *user-defined* definition.

 Lets force our way:
 ```
 kay> "2 * (3 + 4)" intern. // 1